Close Menu

 The continued failure of the vast majority of users to upgrade from older and often less secure versions of Windows to the latest version, Windows 11, highlights significant user inertia, dissatisfaction with forced upgrades, and a perceived lack of compelling benefits.

 While the undisputed king of office suites, Microsoft Office has also felt a bit stagnant in recent years.
 While it now boasts some AI-powered features, its core functionality and user interface haven’t received the radical AI-powered overhaul that could genuinely transform how we work.
-It’s often thought of more like the once-ubiquitous Internet Explorer: essential but not quite cutting-edge.

 A Unified Future: Beyond Windows and Office